A healthy relationship is based on trust, understanding and mutual respect.

 Examples might include:

-Unrealistic expectations.
 They expect you to do what they want, when they want you to do it.
-They think you should always prioritize their needs, do things according to their standards — and you absolutely shouldn’t hang out with your friends or family if there’s any chance they might need you.
+They think you should always prioritise their needs, do things according to their standards — and you absolutely shouldn’t hang out with your friends or family if there’s any chance they might need you.

-Denying the abuse.
-When you express concerns about their behavior, they might deny it, seemingly bewildered at the very thought.
+When you express concerns about their behaviour, they might deny it, seemingly bewildered at the very thought.
 They may even suggest you’re the one with anger and control issues, or say they only get angry because you’re such a difficult person.

 Emotional neglect and isolation

 Someone abusing you will generally try to get you to prioritize their needs and neglect your own.

 They’ll intentionally look away when you’re talking or stare at something else when speaking to you in an effort to make you feel unimportant.

 Whenever you have plans to go out, they come up with a distraction or beg you not to go.

 They might suggest or say straight out that your needs, boundaries, and desires don’t matter to them.

 Trying to come between you and your family.